syncfusion-content/blazor-docs/blazor/pdfviewer/print.md

 ---
 layout: post
 title: Print in Blazor PDF Viewer Component | Syncfusion
-description: Learn about Print in Blazor PDF Viewer component of Syncfusion, and more details.
+description: Learn here all about Print in Syncfusion Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug
 ---

-# Print
+# Print in Blazor PDF Viewer Component

 The PDF Viewer supports printing the loaded PDF file by default.
 You can enable or disable printing by setting the `EnablePrint` property.